seanpmaxwell/Typescript-Best-Practices/README.md

   - `camelCase`: most of the time
   - `PascalCase`: for certain situations
     - JSX Elements
-    - Functions just meant to return static data or make simple insertions to static data (i.e. put a value in a string) can be `PascalCase`.
+    - Functions just meant to return static data with simple formatting (i.e. get a clone of an object with current datetime objects) can be `PascalCase`.
   - Prepend functions returning non IO-data with a `get` and IO-data with a `fetch` (i.e. `fetchUsers()`).
   - Prepend **validator-functions** with an `is`.
 - **Classes / Types**: `PascalCase`